frederic-perez/AmE-dictionary/data/idioms.md

 __go head to head__
 __go into a nosedive__
 __go into the weeds__ :dart: To become totally immersed in or preoccupied with the minute details or complexities (of something). _Before we go into the weeds, let’s give a brief overview for any of our listeners who aren’t familiar with the issue._
+__go missing__ To disappear. _My diamond earrings have gone missing, and I want the entire staff to be interrogated!_
 __go native__ :astonished: _You going native on me, Supercop?_
 __go nowhere (fast)__ To ultimately yield or achieve no useful, beneficial, or successful result or outcome.
 __go off in a huff__ :two: To leave in an angry, belligerent, or vexed manner. _Don’t go off in a huff like that, it was only a joke!_